E137299/Square-Fractal/README.md

 # Square-Fractal

-Here’s an assignment outline for the **Square Fractals** Java recursion assignment.
-Students will write a recursive program to generate fractals by drawing rectangles, with incremental challenges to develop their understanding of recursion.

----

-### **Square Fractals Assignment**
 **Objective:**
-The goal of this assignment is to create a program that draws a recursive square fractal using Java’s `Graphics` class.
+The goal of this assignment is to create a program that draws a recursive square fractal using Java Swing.
 Fractals are excellent for practicing recursion as they involve repeating patterns that grow smaller with each iteration.

 ---